fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程二.md

 - `reshaped_array`: `ndarray`.
 This will be a new view object if possible; otherwise, it will be a copy.
 Note there is no guarantee of the memory layout (`C-` or `Fortran-` contiguous) of the returned array.

-&emsp;&emsp;Notes: It is not always possible to change the shape of an array without copying the data.
+&emsp;&emsp;**Notes**: It is not always possible to change the shape of an array without copying the data.
 If you want an error to be raised when the data is copied, you should assign the new shape to the shape attribute of the array:

 ``` python
 >>> a = np.zeros((10, 2))